-Experimental AI-generated summary referencing Polymarket data · UpdatedUS downs a Mexican cartel drone by March 31?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedUS downs a Mexican cartel drone by March 31?

 US downs a Mexican cartel drone by March 31?